Lipatant/WorkshopDatapackMinecraft/README.md

 ## Launching Minecraft

-We'll assume you already own Minecraft (legally).
+We'll assume you already own Minecraft for Java (legally).
+You can do this Workshop on both Windows, Mac and Linux.

 Launch Minecraft in the **lastest version**.
-This is important since Datapack formating is reguarly update.
+This is important since the Datapack formating is reguarly update.

 ![Last Version](docs/Version.png)